 In addition to self-help services, Legal Services Vermont hopes to increase use of pro bono attorneys through the Vermont Volunteer Lawyers Project.

-VVLP and its director, Angele Court, are part of Legal Services Vermont.
-Angele has contacted county bar presidents and attends meetings throughout the state, to provide an opportunity for you to have input into the development of new initiatives.
+VVLP and Bradley Showman, Pro Bono Coordinator, are part of Legal Services Vermont.
 Providing assistance to the growing number of pro se litigants is a challenging task.
 This type of service is an integral part of the idea of equal access to justice.
 An important piece to this type of delivery of legal services is the ability to find pro bono attorneys through VVLP whenever possible.
 This is where your help is so desperately needed.
 The partnership of Legal Services Vermont staff and Vermont attorneys is the key to an effective and successful program.

 What Volunteer Lawyers Get

 VVLP staff determines financial eligibility for each client before being referred for pro bono service.
 Clients are interviewed to determine what legal issues need to be addressed.
 Your name and phone number is given to the client only after you have talked to VVLP staff and agree to accept the referral.

 Reimbursement of Expenses

 VVLP will reimburse you for any out of pocket expenses from the case such as: long distance phone calls, copying costs, filing fees and mileage.
 In some cases, other types of expenses can be reimbursed, however you must get pre-approval from the project.

 Access To National Law Centers